-There is unlikely to be a change to the current level of restriction on supply.
-Any implications on urban supply will be managed by the relevant urban water authority, with information provided in their outlooks.
+With Rosslynne storage at 100%, there is no current restriction on irrigation supply.
+Urban supplies are managed by the relevant urban water authority, with information provided in their outlooks.

 Unregulated Surface Water

 Overview

 Unregulated surface water relates to water accessed from rivers where supply to some or all users is not managed through releases from onstream dams.
 Most rivers in southern Victoria are therefore unregulated.
 Access to water in unregulated rivers is governed through rules documented in Local Management Plans.
 The purpose of these plans is to provide fair and equitable access for consumptive users and the environment.
 These rules set out a framework for trade, restricting access and managing local water issues.
 Access to water is therefore linked to streamflow which relates to antecedent and forecast climate conditions such as rainfall.